openeemeter/caltrack/docs/v2.0/savings-calculations/daily/README.md

 CalTRACK daily methods will use variable degree day base temperatures.
 Balance point temperatures will be selected by doing a search over the one or two parameter HDD and CDD models separately using the following grid search criteria:

-1) Search range for HDD base temp: `55 degrees F to 65 degrees F`
+1) Search range for HDD base temp: `40 degrees F to 80 degrees F`

-2) Search range for CDD base temp: `65 degrees F to 75 degrees F`
+2) Search range for CDD base temp: `50 degrees F to 90 degrees F`

 3) With the constraint `HDD Base Temp`<=`CDD Base Temp`

-4) Grid search step size: `1 degree`
+4) Grid search step size: `3 degrees F`

 **Grid Search Data Sufficiency**